scottnuma/db-writer/README.md

 db-writer is a simple application that create and continually write timestamps into the stamps table. db-writer can be useful when you want to simulate continuous writes to a database.

 db-writer requires setting the CONN_STRING env var.
-You can find this on Render as Postgres' External Database URL.
+You can find this on Render as Postgres' internal Database URL.

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)